 Large Rose Sawfly - Arge pagana

 Larvae of Arge ochropus and Arge pagana are tricky to separate, especially from photos.
-The best feature to check are the fine hairs on the head, which are dark in ochropus and pale in pagana.
+The best feature to check are the fine hairs on the head, which are dark in ochropus and pale at the tips in pagana.
 The black marking on the last dorsal segment can also be useful – this is a simple spot in pagana but more-or-less indented with a pale middle in ochropus.
 In the field the best way is to look for the egg scars on the main stem near where the larvae are feeding – two parallel rows in pagana and just a single row in ochropus.

 Hedgerows and gardens, especially where rose species are present.